bios2/biodiversity_modelling_2025/README.md

 ```

 ## Modifying the Madingley R code
-You need to reinstall the package containing the source code.
 Prerequisites: pull the latest version of the repository to ensure you have the most recent changes.
 Or a specific branch you want to work on.
+First make sure you have this project installed, otherwise clone it.

-First uninstall your current version of the package:
+Then uninstall your current version of the package:

 ```r
   try(detach("package:MadingleyR", unload = TRUE))